Table of contents

 There’re so many articles on the internet, which show how you can use AWS Lambda in multiple different ways, but not too many of them covering what you should not do.
-So in this article, I’ll point your attention to the most common ani-pattens of using AWS Lambda.
+So, in this article, I’ll fulfill our Serverless category with the article, which highlights to the most common ani-pattens of using AWS Lambda.

 Before we begin, it is worth to share where to get the best practices first.
 From my perspective, the best source of them is the Well-Architected Framework – “Serverless Application Lens.”